frictionlessdata/frictionless-py/docs/guides/describing-data.md

             {'name': 'population', 'type': 'integer'}]}
 ```

-Under the hood it, for example, still treats empty string as missing values because it's the specs' default.
-We can make reveal implicit metadata by expanding it:
+Under the hood it, for example, still treats empty strings as missing values because it's the specs' default.
+We can reveal implicit metadata by expanding it:

 ```python
 resource.schema.expand()